-The government has informed ESPC that this new scheme will be applicable to both re-sale and new build properties.
-The help-to-buy scheme is only available on new build properties.
+A major difference is that the First Home Fund will be applicable to both re-sale and new build properties.
+The Help to Buy scheme is only available on new build properties.

-The loan amount is also different – the help-to-buy scheme helps to fund 15% of the purchase price (equity loan) while the new scheme will offer first time buyers up to £25,000 (cash loan).
+Another key difference is the loan amount – the Help to Buy scheme helps to fund 15% of the purchase price while the new scheme will offer first time buyers up to £25,000.

 Can I use the loan money to bid over the valuation of the property?

 The Scottish Government has confirmed that the loan amount is not intended to be able to be used to bid over the Home Report valuation of property.

 This means that you will need to save a 5% deposit, and the money required to bid over the Home Report valuation of the property.
 Starter homes in Edinburgh and the surrounding areas are in high demand, so are frequently sold for over their Home Report valuation.

 So, will this scheme actually help first time buyers in Scotland get on the property ladder?

 Prior to COVID-19, most lenders only required a minimum 5% deposit for a mortgage.
 However, during the Coronavirus pandemic, many lenders have raised their minimum deposit amount to 15%.
 However, with the First Home Fund, you still only need to save a 5% deposit and the money from the Scottish Government can boost your deposit to 15% of the property's value, making you eligible for more mortgages.
 It is therefore particularly useful to first time buyers in the current circumstances, who may struggle to otherwise save a 15% deposit.

 One of the other main advantages of this scheme is that it will be applicable to both resale and new build properties, meaning you have a greater choice of homes and areas.
 The Help to Buy scheme was only available with new build developments, meaning you would be restricted to areas where these developments are being built.